CAUTION: Contains themes of violence and injury some readers may find disturbing.

 Thank you, sir,” Lady Kynborow gave their priest a significant look.
 “I think that’s enough on that topic.”

-Friar Hugh tried without success to look convincingly distressed.
+Friar Hugh turned bright red and shuffled nervously.
 “Yes of course, Lady Kynborow.
 I just meant, they’re barbaric!
 They don’t even wear shoes!

 The girls giggled, while Lady Kynborow’s mother, Lady Parnell, muttered: “No need to mind your language on our account, Father.
 There’s not a child in Shanganagh Castle left with tender ears,” provoking more giggling from the older girls.
 Wrathdown was shaped and practically defined by its role defending Dublin against perennial Irish raids from the Wicklow Mountain country.
 It had a rough-and-ready martial character that preceded, but certainly could not eclipse, its present Lord, who practically personified the Norman warrior ethos of old.
 The force of his personality had imprinted itself on every male in the castle and the countryside alike, and even attracted a number of rugged young adventurers from England and elsewhere to try their hand against the Irish.
 It helped in recruiting that there were more manors than knights here on the border, available to anyone with the wit and strength to secure a hold for themselves in the name of the Pope and the King.
 Even in a man’s world, the Irish frontier was man’s country in 1516, with women living on the margins of daily life.